jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 > Contains information regarding the position of a square on the board.

 Row:
-> Creates an iterable structure of Space objects to represent a row on a checkerboard
+> Creates an iterable structure of Space objects to represent a row on a checkerboard.

 Space:
-> Represents a single square on the checkerboard, and contains information regarding if it is holding a piece, or if a player can move to it
+> Represents a single square on the checkerboard, and contains information regarding if it is holding a piece, or if a
+> player can move to it.

 Move:
 > A value object that represents a player’s move.
-It is immutable, and determines if a player is making a jump move or a single move
+It is immutable and determines if a player is making a jump move or a
+> single move.

 Piece:
-> An abstract class representing a checkers piece
+> An abstract class representing a checkers piece.

 King:
 > A concrete implementation of the piece class, used to represent a king checker.